jansucan/real-world-haskell-solutions/README.md

 ### List of the exercises

 Format of an exercise label is '\<chapter\>\_\<group\>\_\<exercise\>'.
 Some chapters contain more groups of exercises.
-To differentiate those, an exercises group letter is included (the exact letters don't have a connection to the book).
+To differentiate those, an exercise group letter is included (the exact letters don't have a connection to the book).
 To make the exercise groups more visible in the list the first exercise of a group is in bold italics.